straightway/peerspace/services/messaging/README.md

-# Messaging
+# Straightway.Peerspace Messaging

-Peerspace messaging is a layer on top of the Peerspace base.
+Peerspace messaging is a layer on top of the [transport layer](../../transport/README.md).
 It allows users exchanging arbitrary messages.

 ## Channels

 A user may establish a writable uni-directional communication _channel_ using a list.
 Everyone having access to the list's _access token_ can write on that _channel_, so this token can be distributed to other users to grant write access.